codecygen/089-NextJS-Blog-Website2/README.md

 As stated in the keyword, if we search we can see gray-matter npm library has a property for ReactMarkdown component to pass Image component of NextJS so that we don't use classic image tag of HTML for better optimization.
 ## react-syntax-higlighter-Code-Snippet-Styling
 react-syntax-higlighter npm library is useful if you have a code snippet in your markdown file.
 The react-syntax-higlighter npm library will be used to style the code snippet when it is transformed into html.
+## Front-End-Fetching-Error-Handling-Data-Verification-and-User-Notification
+Front end data sending.
+This section is for contact info sending to the database.
+It covers all the error handling and user notification about if the data is already sent or if there has been an error.
+The data is also verified if the email and message sent correctly.
+## Back-End-Posting-Darta-to-Database-Error-Handling-Data-Verification
+Backend data sending.
+This section is for contact info sending to the database.
+It covers all the error handling about if the data is already sent or if there has been an error.
+The data is also verified if the email and message sent correctly.